 Why Buy a Gold Tone from Banjo Warehouse?

 Banjo Warehouse is an authorized Gold Tone dealer in Yellow Springs, Ohio.
 Geoff Hohwald has known Gold Tone founder Wayne Rogers for decades, collaborated with Wayne and Greg Rich on the design of the Gold Tone OB-12 Top Tension banjo, and collaborated with Wayne on the OB-Standard.
-Every Gold Tone we sell ships with a professional setup by our banjo tech Tara, free US shipping, and Gold Tone’s lifetime transferable warranty.
+Every Gold Tone we sell ships with a professional factory setup, free US shipping, and Gold Tone’s lifetime transferable warranty.

 Call Geoff directly at (404) 218-8580 for help choosing the right Gold Tone for your playing style, skill level, and budget.